 Buildings by Kollhoff:

-The Protestant "Jeruzalemkerk" was erected in 1929 and is one of the last buildings of the "Amsterdamse School" (Amsterdamer School) which realized many expressionist buildings between 1903 and 1931.
+The Protestant "Jeruzalemkerk" was erected in 1929 and is one of the last buildings of the "Amsterdamer School" which realized many expressionist buildings between 1903 and 1931.
 The architect Ferdinand Jantzen placed many religious symbols in the church, as well as the colored glass window with the creational history of the earth.
 The strictly symmetrical church stands in north-south direction.
 Most churches are orientated to the east, in direction of Jerusalem.

 The residential project of "De Dageraad" (the dusk) is one of the best examples of the "Amsterdam School".
 The socialist settlement with 294 apartments was built in 1920 under the leadership of the architects Michel de Klerk and Piet Kramer.
 On the central square, there are two similar buildings, with a curved corner (photo).

 "Het Schip" The Ship is a famous sample of the Expressionist architecture of the "Amsterdam school".
 The residential block was built between 1917-1921 by the architect Michel de Klerk.
 In the former Post office there is now a museum with an show apartment.
 The details of the facade are made by sculptor Hildo Krop.

 regiopia architecture guides